-Although the reports on the NPR did not discuss many details for U.S. non-strategic nuclear weapons, the Bush Administration could support the continued deployment of these systems.
+Although the reports on the NPR did not discuss many details for U.S. nonstrategic nuclear weapons, the Bush Administration could support the continued deployment of these systems.
 The Administration's strategy outlines the need to react quickly to new intelligence and promptly target and deliver nuclear weapons to emerging targets.
 Non-strategic nuclear weapons deployed at bases overseas may be closer to the battlefield than strategic weapons based in the continental United States, and, therefore, may be able to respond more quickly.
 They also may carry fewer and smaller warheads than U.S. strategic nuclear weapons, which would make them better suited to discrete, precise attacks.

 Strategic Nuclear Weapons.
 At the conclusion of the Nuclear Posture Review, the Bush Administration announced that the United States would reduce its strategic nuclear forces to 1,700-2,200 "operationally deployed warheads" over the next decade.
 It codified these reductions in the Strategic Offensive Reductions Treaty (known as the Moscow Treaty), which the United States and Russia signed in May 2002.
 According to the Administration, operationally deployed warheads are those deployed on missiles and stored near bombers on a day-to-day basis.
 They are the warheads that would be available immediately, or in a matter of days, to meet "immediate and unexpected contingencies."
 The Administration claims that the size of this force is not determined by a need to counter a "Russian threat."
-However, the Administration did consider Russia's remaining nuclear capabilities when developing the U.S. nuclear force posture; a conflict with Russia is considered
+However, the Administration did consider Russia's remaining nuclear capabilities when developing the U.S. nuclear force posture; a conflict with Russia is considered to be a "potential contingency" that could arise if the U.S. relationship with Russia were to deteriorate significantly.
+The forces needed to address potential

-71 According to press reports, the United States could extend the service life of F-15 and F-16 fighters, which can carry nuclear or conventional weapons.
+&lt;sup>71 According to press reports, the United States could extend the service life of F-15 and F-16 fighters, which can carry nuclear or conventional weapons.
 And, although the new Joint Strike Fighter (JSF) is not planned to be and not likely to become nuclear-capable when it enters the force in 2012, the Air Force could add nuclear capability in later upgrades.
 If it adds this capability, the Air Force could then retire the F-16 aircraft.
 See Hebert, Adam.
 Pentagon Already at Work on Nuclear Systems Needed after 2020.
 Inside the Pentagon.
-March 21, 2002. pp. 6-9.
+Mar.
+21, 2002. pp. 6-9.

-72 Navy to Retain Cold War-Era, Nuclear-Tipped Tomahawk Missiles.
+&lt;sup>72 Navy to Retain Cold War-Era, Nuclear-Tipped Tomahawk Missiles.
 Inside the Navy.
-December 8, 2003. p.
+Dec.
+8, 2003. p.
 1.

-73 President Bush announced the U.S. intention to reduce its forces on November 13, 2001, during a summit with Russia's President Vladimir Putin.
+&lt;sup>73 President Bush announced the U.S. intention to reduce its forces on November 13, 2001, during a summit with Russia's President Vladimir Putin.
 The United States and Russia codified these reductions in a Treaty signed in late May 2002.
 See CRS Report RL31448, Nuclear Arms Control: The Strategic Offensive Reductions Treaty, by Amy F. Woolf.
-June 10, 2002.

-74 For details on the Moscow Treaty see CRS Report RL31448, Nuclear Arms Control: The Strategic Offensive Reductions Treaty, by Amy F. Woolf.
+&lt;sup>74 For details on the Moscow Treaty see CRS Report RL31448, Nuclear Arms Control: The Strategic Offensive Reductions Treaty, by Amy F. Woolf.

-75 U.S. Senate.
+&lt;sup>75 U.S. Senate.
 Committee on Armed Services.
 Statement of the Honorable Douglas J. Feith, Undersecretary of Defense For Policy.
-February 14, 2002.
+Feb.
+14, 2002.

-to be a "potential contingency" that could arise if the U.S. relationship with Russia were to deteriorate significantly.
-The forces needed to address potential contingencies are included in the "responsive force" not in the "operationally deployed force" of 2,200 warheads.
+contingencies are included in the "responsive force" not in the "operationally deployed force" of 2,200 warheads.